WillScarlettOhara/BGEE_AI_Denoised_Areas/README.md

 # BGEE_AI_Denoised_Areas
 Mod for Baldur's Gate EE that increases the quality of the game areas

-Installation:
-Simply put the downloaded zip in your Baldur's Gate Enhanced Edition folder.
+Install: Simply put the downloaded zip in your Baldur's Gate Enhanced Edition folder.
 PVZR files must be placed in the override folder.

+Uninstall: Delete PVRZ files from A0100N00.PVRZ to A610001.PVRZ in your override folder with name ordering

 Disk size: around 710MB